-Learn all about how to mow your lawn like a pro to compliment your lawn care service.
+Learn all about how to mow your lawn like a pro to complement your lawn care service.

-Mowing properly is an important aspect of creating a beautiful lawn.
+Mowing properly is an essential aspect of creating a beautiful lawn.
 Let’s discuss the things you need to know!

 Lawn Mowing Basics

 Below we outline the key points you need to know about lawn mowing.

 - Grass Cutting – A couple of important things to know about lawn mowing include ensuring your lawn mower blades are sharp, scraping the underside of your lawn mower deck regularly to remove grass clipping buildup, don’t remove more than 1/3 of the grass blade during a single cutting, and alternate your path through the lawn from week to week.
 The ideal height to cut your grass is 3.5″ in Central New York.